MozillaSecurity/ffpuppet/README.md

                         Scan the log for the given value and close browser on detection.
 For example '-a ###!!!
 ASSERTION:' would be used to detect soft assertions.
-  -d, --dump            Display browser log on process exit -e EXTENSION, --extension EXTENSION
+  -d, --dump            Display browser logs on process exit -e EXTENSION, --extension EXTENSION
                         Install the fuzzPriv extension (specify path to funfuzz/dom/extension)